 Instructions for authors

 Papers must be written in English.
-Submit a paper to the co-editor by e-mail: email@example.com and a copy to the managing editor, Olha Lytvynenko olha.lytvynenko[at]virtusinterpress.org.
+Submit a paper to the co-editor by e-mail: firstname.lastname@example.org and a copy to the managing editor, Daryna Chorna email@example.com.
 The paper must be submitted in a form of MS Word or LaTeX file.
 You will receive the letter confirming we received your submission within three days, if that does not happen, please contact us again.

 Upon acceptance of a paper under subscription-based option, authors will be asked to grant the copyright of the article to the publisher so we will have a possibility to publish the paper.
 Under some circumstances, such as approved transformative agreements with universities, we consider allowing authors (who chose subscription-based option) to upload their papers to various repositories, use them in the educational process, in their research etc. Authors, who chose gold (immediate) OA option, can upload their papers anywhere without prior request adressed to the Editor.